 The easiest way to start a AutoHotkey script on system startup is to add it to the Startup folder.
 To do that, press Win + R, paste the path shown below and press the Enter button.

 The above action will open the user specific startup folder..
 Right-click on the empty space, select the “New” option and then “Create Shortcut.”

 In the “Create Shortcut” window click on the “Browse” button.
 Select your AutoHotkey script and click “Next” to continue.

 In this screen enter the name of the shortcut, and click on the “Finish” button to complete the procedure.

 If you want more control or if you want the script to start up with admin rights, then using the Task Scheduler is the best way to go.
-To do that search for the Task Scheduler in the start menu and open it.
+To launch the Task Scheduler, search for it in the start menu and open it.

 Once the Task Scheduler has been opened, click on the option “Create Task” appearing on the right pane.

 Here in this window under the General tab enter the name of the task, and select the radio button “Run only when user is logged on.”
 If you want the script to run with admin rights then select the checkbox “Run with highest privileges.”

 Now, navigate to the Triggers tab and click on the “New” button to add a new trigger.
 In the “New Trigger” window, select the option “At log on” from the drop-down menu next to “Begin the task,” and make sure that the “Any user” radio button is selected.
 Click on the “OK” button to save the changes.

 Once you are done setting up the trigger, this is how it looks in the main window.